young entrepreneurs in india

 • Conduct market research and generate enough information, like demographic details.

-• Use Google Analytics and Social Media Channels for accurate consumer data.
+• Use Google Analytics and social media channels to gather accurate consumer data.

 • Analyse data and plan marketing campaigns around specific consumer segments.